wlqg1983/ReHRI_ReHRV_1.0/README.md

 ⑤ direction: The postion in plus or minus strand of DNA.

-⑥ chromosome: The ID of chromosome in genome.
+⑥ chromosome: The name of chromosome in genome.

-⑦ plus_ratio(s/m): The number of reads that spans repeats in subconfiguration(s) and mainconfiguration(m) in the plus strand of DNA.
+⑦ plus_ratio(s/m): The probability of repeat-mediated genome recombination on the plus strand of DNA.

-⑧ minus_ratio(s/m): The number of reads that spans repeats in subconfiguration(s) and mainconfiguration(m) in the minus strand of DNA.
+⑧ minus_ratio(s/m): The probability of repeat-mediated genome recombination on the minus strand of DNA.

 ⑨ combined_ratio: The overall ratio of repeat-mediated genome recombination on the two strands of DNA.

 ⑩ type: The type of repeat (direct or inverse repeat).

-⑪ spanning_read_mcfg: Whether the number of reads across repeats in the mainconfiguration meets the user's set quantity.

-Note: "paired" represents the other repeat unit in a pair of repeat units that mediate genome recombination.
+○11 paired: Represents the other repeat unit in a pair of repeat units that mediate genome recombination.

     (2) Results of MiRIV